Everything You Need to Know About California Expungements

 When seeking an expungement, your attorney will first petition the court to review the record of your conviction.

-- If the court is satisfied that your case deserves to be expunged, they will allow you to withdraw your guilty plea, nolo contendere (“no contest”) plea, or the finding of guilt that was entered against you.
+- Under Penal Code 1203.4, if the court is satisfied that your case deserves to be expunged, they will allow you to withdraw your guilty plea, nolo contendere (“no contest”) plea, or the finding of guilt that was entered against you.

 - Next, the court will allow you to enter a plea of “not guilty” and your conviction will be dismissed and set aside.
 This dismissal means that it will no longer be a part of your arrest record.